I Wish To Move Out Of My Property. What Should I Do?

-Where you have met the criteria and you do not have a debt with us, a cheque will be posted to your new address.
+Where you have done everything above and you do not have a debt with us, we will post a cheque to your new address.

-Where any arrears remain or we have found rechargeable repairs, any incentive you would have received will be offset against this debt.
+If any arrears remain, or we have found rechargeable repairs, any award you would have received will be taken away from this debt.